can you sleep in the bathtub?

 As a result, you’ll be tired and groggy when you wake up.
 What’s more, if you were sleeping in a full tub, you might have the added discomfort of being cold.

 These pains occur due to the pressure that sleeping on a hard surface exerts on certain body parts when we sleep.
-For example, if you sleep on your side, you’re likely to experience pain in your shoulders or back if you sleep in the tub.
+For example, if you sleep on your side, you’ll likely experience shoulder or back pain.

-No matter which position you choose, sleeping in the bathtub is likely to be bad for your neck due to the angled way you’ll need to rest your head.
+No matter which position you choose, sleeping in the bathtub will likely be bad for your neck due to the angled way you’ll need to rest your head.

-Technically, it’s possible to sleep in the bathtub safely and comfortably, but it’s not recommended.
+Sleeping in the bathtub safely and comfortably is possible, but it’s not recommended.

 For example, the tub is the only place left if you find yourself staying with a friend.
 Likewise, unforeseen events in your home could make your tub the best option.

-Ensure that you’ll be warm enough.
-According to the Handbook of Clinical Neurology, body temperature and environment are the most important factors for a restful night’s sleep.
+Ensure you’ll be warm enough.
+According to the Handbook of Clinical Neurology, body temperature and the environment are the most critical factors for a restful night’s sleep.

-So, you can sleep in the bathtub, provided it’s empty.
-Sleeping in an empty tub isn’t dangerous as long as you prevent extreme heat loss by placing an appropriate barrier between your body and the hard shell of the tub.
-Sleeping in a bathtub of soapy water is far more dangerous.
+You can sleep in the bathtub, provided it’s empty.
+Sleeping in an empty tub is unlikely to be dangerous as long as you prevent extreme heat loss by placing an appropriate barrier between your body and the hard shell of the tub.
+Sleeping in a bathtub of soapy water carries far more risk.